 Please note, I’ve added more information below.
+This is still unresolved.
 Please re-share this article, thanks.

 A couple of days ago I received an email from a journalist working on behalf of The Sunday Times.